fiddlecube/compliant-llm/README.md

 # Compliant LLM

-A comprehensive tool for testing AI system prompts against various attack vectors and edge cases.

 ## Overview

 Compliant LLM helps developers evaluate the robustness of their AI assistant system prompts by testing them against common attack patterns such as prompt injection, jailbreaking, adversarial inputs, and more.